Navelfuzz/TaskMaster/README.md

 Screenshots for current lab always at bottom of this page

 ### Class 39: Location
+Added Location services, Task Detail activity now shows location of task if it exists.

 ### Class 37: S3 Image Uploads
 Implemented S3 Storage in order to upload images associated with user tasks.